 A considerable amount of research is directed at tunas, tuna-like and bycatch species in New Zealand.
 Fishers and fish receivers are required to furnish returns (monthly reports) to the Ministry for Primary Industries.
-New Zealand has four data collection systems in place to collect catch and effort data.
-New Zealand also has a system for collecting information on non-fish bycatch from fishers.
+New Zealand has data collection systems in place to collect catch and effort data as well as a system for collecting information on non-fish bycatch from fishers.